Governor Wolf expands ‘Stay at Home’ Order to nine more counties

-Harrisburg, Pa, (WHTM) — As the state continues to seek relief to save lives and stop the spread of COVID-19, today Governor Tom Wolf and Secretary of Health Dr. Rachel Levine revised their “Stay at Home” orders to include nine additional counties – Berks, Butler, Lackawanna, Lancaster, Luzerne, Pike, Wayne, Westmoreland and York – bringing the state total to 19 counties under a stay-at-home order.
+HARRISBURG, Pa.
+(WHTM) —As the state continues to seek relief and stop the spread of COVID-19, Governor Tom Wolf and Secretary of Health Dr. Rachel Levine expanded their “stay at home” order on Friday to include nine additional counties: Berks, Butler, Lackawanna, Lancaster, Luzerne, Pike, Wayne, Westmoreland, and York – bringing the state total to 19 counties under a stay-at-home order.

-The order now includes these 19 counties: Allegheny, Berks, Bucks, Butler, Chester, Delaware, Erie, Lackawanna, Lancaster, Lehigh, Luzerne, Monroe, Montgomery, Northampton, Philadelphia, Pike, Wayne, Westmoreland and York counties.
+The order now includes Allegheny, Berks, Bucks, Butler, Chester, Delaware, Erie, Lackawanna, Lancaster, Lehigh, Luzerne, Monroe, Montgomery, Northampton, Philadelphia, Pike, Wayne, Westmoreland, and York counties.

 Individuals may leave their residence only to perform any of the following allowable individual activities and allowable essential travel: